Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 - The combined points per game average of the two teams, 35.8, is 10.2 points fewer than Saturday's over/under.

-- This contest's total is 17.8 points fewer than the 63.8 these two squads combine to give up per game in 2021.

-- Falcons games this season feature an average total of 51.5 points, a number 5.5 points higher than Saturday's over/under.
+- The Falcons and their opponents have scored an average of 51.5 points per game in 2021, 5.5 more than Saturday's total.

 - The 46-point over/under for this game is 9.8 points below the 55.8 points per game average total in Zips games this season.